 If this is activated, you will not be able to create exceptions for the policy.

-2. Total flight budget: If you want a bit more flexibility, you can also customise your approval work based on a specific budget range.
-For example if your travellers typically book flights under $300, but never over $5000 you can set it up like this:
+2. Total flight budget : If you want a bit more flexibility, you can also customize your approval work based on a specific budget range .
+For example, if your travellers typically book flights under $300, but never over $5000 you can set it up like this:

 In this example:

-- Flights below $310 will be be considered "in budget" and are immediately paid and booked whenever a traveller selects it.
+- Flights below $310 will be considered "in the budget" and are immediately paid and booked whenever a traveller selects it.

-- Flights between $310 and $5000 will require an approval before they can be booked.
+- Flights between $310 and $5000 will require approval before they can be booked.

 - Flights above $5000 will be completely hidden from search

-3. Advance days booking: When enabled, travellers must book at least X days before departure.
-If they book their flight after that, the booking will go through an approval first.
+3. Advance days booking : When enabled, travellers must book at least X days before departure.
+If they book their flight after that, the booking will go through approval first.

-- John tries logs in on Monday 1 June and books a flight with departure date 7 June -> No approval required since the time between booking & departurs is 6 days.
+- John tries logging in on Monday 1 June and books a flight with a departure date on 7 June -> No approval is required since the time between booking & departure is 6 days.

-- Amy books a flight on Monday 2 June, with the departure date 4 June -> An approval request is going to the manager before the booking actually happens.
+- Amy booked a flight on Monday 2 June, with a departure date on 4 June -> An approval request is going to the manager before the booking actually happens.